mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-07-thursday_afternoon_SAM_files.md

 ---

-**Quick questions**:
+**Quick question**:
 - We trimmed our fastq files with Nextera adapters, but there are other adapters that are commonly used.
 - What other adapter files came with Trimmomatic?
-Take a look in `/home/jovyan/.conda/pkgs/trimmomatic-0.39-hdfd78af_2/share/trimmomatic-0.39-2/adapters/`
+- **Clue**: Take a look in `/home/jovyan/.conda/pkgs/trimmomatic-0.39-hdfd78af_2/share/trimmomatic-0.39-2/adapters/`

+---

 We have now completed the trimming and filtering steps of our quality control process!
 Before we move on, let's move our trimmed FASTQ files to a new subdirectory within our `data/` directory.